 Tyndall AFB’s Installation of the Future will be designed, constructed, and operated with sustainable features as unifying priorities for all horizontal and vertical efforts.
 Tyndall AFB projects will incorporate criteria from a variety of proven strategies, including best practices from private sector and U.S. Department of Defense (DoD) agencies, as well as framework from third-party rating systems that specifically address aspects of Tyndall AFB’s natural coastal context, infrastructure, energy and water systems, and buildings, and include aspects of occupant and community experiences.

-The advanced principles and practices incorporated within this Performance Standard are appropriate to Tyndall AFB’s geographic context and applications, as well as mission assurance and overall sustainability objectives to aggressively ensure operational stability and healthy, successful work, home, and recreational environments.
-Criteria have been adapted for suitability to renovation project as well as to new construction projects, with smart technology as a prioritized focus for applicable systems and controls.
+The advanced principles and practices incorporated within this performance standard are appropriate to Tyndall AFB’s geographic context and applications, as well as mission assurance and overall sustainability objectives to aggressively ensure operational stability and healthy, successful work, home, and recreational environments.
+Criteria have been adapted for suitability to renovation projects as well as to new construction projects, with smart technology as a prioritized focus for applicable systems and controls.

 These Performance Standards provide an array of new sustainability criteria for all project types.
 Application of the criteria is scalable as appropriate to match building types as related to mission criticality and functionality during and after a major climate-related event.
-Documentation will be provided by both the design and construction teams during the course of a project to verify ongoing compliance with requirements, as well as provide a tangible, trackable record of implemented measures.
-The documentation will enable Tyndall AFB leaders to readily compare projects in a uniform manner, and identify trends and best practices as the installation moves to its new normal.
 The criteria incorporate sustainability principles and practices that align and integrate the built environment with supporting ecological systems or “natural infrastructure.”
 This integrative approach is essential as noted in Report on Effects of a Changing Climate to the Department of Defense:

 The Department considers resilience in the installation planning and basing processes to include impacts on built and natural infrastructure.
 This includes consideration of environmental vulnerabilities in installation master planning, management of natural resources, design and construction standards, utility systems/service, and emergency management operations.